Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 5/AWS 3/AWS 3.md

 ### Results
 - Security

-Ensures the confidentiality, integrity, and availability of your data globally, you always control you data.
+Ensures the confidentiality, integrity, and availability of your data globally, you always control your data.
 This is monitored 24/7 as well as automatic encrytion at the physical layer when data is outbound.(Stop spending money on running and maintaining data centers)

 - Availability